dsambrano/good_coding_practices/_posts/series/git/2022-10-11-draft-github.md

 #### Merge Conflicts

-Merge conflicts occur when you are trying to update code that someone else has already updated.
+Merge conflicts occur when you are trying to update code that someone else has already been updated.
 Because of this, `git` is not sure which is the correct version, so it asks you to fix it.
 Let's simulate a merge conflict so we can see them in action, and you can learn how to resolve them.